A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: Preliminaries

 \subsection{Continuous-time limits}

 RMSProp and Adam can be studied by considering the limiting ordinary differential equations (ODE) obtained by taking the learning rate $\eta$ to $0$.
 However, different limiting ODEs are obtained when the hyper-parameters are scaled differently.

-If the hyper-parameters are kept fixed, then as $\eta\rightarrow0$, the memory effect diminishes, because in each discrete iteration we loss the same amount of memory but one iteration occupies shorter and shorter amount of time.
+If the momentum factors are kept fixed, then as $\eta\rightarrow0$, the memory effect diminishes, because in each discrete iteration we lose the same amount of memory but one iteration occupies a shorter and shorter time.
 In this case, the continuous-time limit for both RMSprop and Adam are the following dynamics

-Since $\epsilon$ is a small value, this dynamics is close to the continuous-time signGD:
+Since $\epsilon$ is a small value, this dynamics is close to the signGD flow:

 \begin{proposition} Assume that $\nabla f$ is bounded and Lipschitz continuous, i.e. there exists constants $M$ and $L$ such that $\|\nabla f(\bx_1)\|\leq M$ and $\|\nabla f(\bx_1)-\nabla f(\bx_2)\|\leq L\|\bx_1-\bx_2\|$ hold for any $\bx_1$ and $\bx_2$.
 Let $\{\bx_k^\eta\}$, $k=0,1,2,\cdots$ be the solution given by algorithm~\eqref{eqn: rmsprop} or~\eqref{eqn: adam} starting from $\bx_0$, $\bfm_0$ and $\bv_0\geq0$, with learning rate $\eta$ and some fixed $\alpha, \beta\in(0,1)$ and $\epsilon>0$.
 Let $\bX^\eta(\cdot)$ be a piece-wise constant function of $t\in[0,\infty)$ that satisfies